dwyl/product-roadmap/README.md

 we may end up only having time/resources to solve **one** of these challenges.
 This list is intended as a guide not a "gospel"._
+-->

-Our immediate plan is to build a **_single_ app** that satisfies _several_ human needs while focussing on "***personal effectiveness***".
+Our immediate plan is to build a **_single_ app** that satisfies _several_ human needs while focussing on the theme of "***personal effectiveness***".

 The App will be a "_hybrid_"
 and contain several features
 that together help the individual achieve _all_ of their personal goals.
 In some cases the features and UX we are building may appear _familiar_ because several other people/teams/companies have _attempted_ to solve this challenge before.
-If you are well-versed in _existing_ software/apps, you might recognise features as being "_note input similar to Evernote_", "_collaborative editing like Google Docs_" or "_offline reading like Pocket_".
+If you are well-versed in _existing_ software/apps or curious about UI/Design in general, you _might_ find certain features familiar.
+You may think:
+"_note-taking similar to Evernote_",
+"_collaborative editing like Google Docs_"
+or "_offline reading like Pocket_".
-In _most_ cases the app(s) that _already_ has/have a certain feature(s)
+In _most_ cases the app(s)
+that _already_ has/have a certain feature(s)
-(_e.g.
-Photo text OCR. collaborative editing or offline distraction-free reading_) did not _invent_ the feature, they merely have a memorable _implementation_ of it.
+(_e.g. nested note-taking, collaborative editing or offline distraction-free reading_) did not _invent_ the feature, they merely have a memorable _implementation_ of it.
-Our intention is _never_ to "copy" the feature/UX of another App.
+Our intention is _never_ to "copy" the feature/UX of another App, but we will draw inspiration from _many_ sources.